point-bonita/fog/README.md

 # Summary

-What is the difference between state socialism and state liberalism?
+>What is the difference between state socialism and state liberalism?
 It is not power versus liberty.
 It is the presumption of power against the presumption of liberty.
+>

-... and not just a pro-forma presumption, but one which is effectively buttressed
+>... and not just a pro-forma presumption, but one which is effectively buttressed
+>
+>-- <cite> Casey Bowman</cite>

+Facebook post - January 9, 2020

+---

 >In Europe charters of liberty have been granted by power.
 America has set the example... of charters of power granted by liberty.
+>

-James Madison - *Charters*
+>-- <cite>James Madison - *Charters*</cite>

-in *Letters and Other Writings of Madison*, IV, p 467
+Found in *Letters and Other Writings of Madison*, IV, p 467

 ---

+Creator of this work: Casey Bowman

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).